← Back to blog

 When you embed Kopra into your product, your customers' data flows through our infrastructure.
 That means security is not a feature we bolt on later.
 It is built into every layer: data access, authentication, token generation, API endpoints, webhook delivery, and hosting.

-This post walks through each security layer in detail, so you can evaluate whether Kopra meets your production requirements.
+This post walks through each security layer, so you can evaluate whether Kopra meets your production requirements.

 1. Multi-Tenant Data Isolation